Dr Ricky Wong

 Met Office SCM.

 Ricky is responsible for the Single Column Unified Model (SCM), which is a single column version of the Unified Model.
 The SCM uses the same physics as the full Unified Model over a single point and is decoupled from the model dynamics.
 The SCM is an important research tool and provides a quick first look at new physics parametrization developments.
-It is used in both convection and other areas of parametrization development.
+It is used in both convection and other areas of Atmospheric Processes and Parametrizations.

 Ricky is the SCM code owner and provides support for its users, both internally within the Met Office and externally with Met Office partners using the Unified Model.
 He has been working towards improving its integration with the Unified Model.